LLNL/ppo_and_friends/README.md

 the `--alow_mpi_gpu` flag, which is helpful for environments that require networks that can benefit from GPUs (convolutions, for example).

+NOTE: the current implementation of multiple environment instances per processor assumes that the rollout bottleneck will come from inference rather than stepping through the environment.
+Because of this, the multiple environment instances are run in succession rather than in parallel, and the speed up comes from batched inference during the rollout.
+Very slow environments may not see a performance gain from increasing `envs-per-proc`.

 **Usage:**

 mpirun: